EthanMacDonald/ToDoText/dashboard/readme.md

 ## Features
 - View today's recurring tasks and upcoming tasks
-- Filter tasks by area, context, and project
+- Filter tasks by area, context, and project with labeled dropdown menus
+- Sort tasks by priority, due date, or no sorting with a dedicated sort dropdown
 - Check off tasks and recurring tasks (updates your text files)
+- Area headers properly group both regular tasks and recurring tasks
 - Minimal, clean, and responsive UI

 ---